 - Faculty of Graduate Studies admissions application form

-- two official copies of transcripts of all post-secondary education
+- One official copy of transcripts of each post-secondary institution attended

-- a statement of area of interest with a discussion of intended research
+- A statement of area of interest with a discussion of intended research (see details below)

 Applicants of interest to the Program may be interviewed in the final stages of selection.
 This interview will be arranged at the convenience of both the Program and the candidate.
 The purpose of the interview is to assess the overall suitability of candidates and to determine if there are faculty members available in their area of research interest.